Loading [Contrib]/a11y/accessibility-menu.js

 Nextflow Submits Tasks as Slurm Jobs

-Nextflow configuration is used to instruct the manager process to submit its tasks to Slurm instead of running them on the local host.
-Place the following file in your Nextflow working directory:
+Nextflow configuration can instruct the manager process to submit its tasks to Slurm instead of running them on the local host.
+If left with a default configuration, this manager process can generate a disruptive amount of communication requests to Slurm; the following configuration file entries reduce the frequency of those requests.

 nextflow.config